Danielkim002/2048-With-Ai/README.md

           Lessons Learned:
           -create fail safes such as a save state that saves the most recent generation so in event of failure continuation is an option

+Due to issues with implementing python neat,I will be switching to utilizing tensorflow.
+Not only is this library more popular, however it will be easier to trouble shoot with a much more commonly used library

 #ATTEMPTS TO BE MADE